 Ms. Behme also explained that CEI South proposes that, as provided for in the TDSIC Statute, the remaining 20% of eligible revenue requirement amount shall be deferred in a regulatory asset for recovery as part of CEI South's next two base rate case proceedings with the Commission as further described by Mr. Rice.
 Consistent with the 80% portion recoverable in the TDSIC, the revenue requirement calculation will be used to derive the 20% deferred for future recovery.
 Pet.
 Ex.
 6 at 6.
 Mr. Rice testified that the 20% that is deferred is to be recovered as a part of the "next general rate case."
 CEI South is required to, and will, file its "next general rate case" before December 31, 2023.
 The Company has proposed that the portion that has been deferred pursuant to the 2024 - 2028 TDSIC Plan by the cutoff in the rate case to be filed later this year would be recovered in the upcoming rate case.
 Pet.
 Ex.
 7 at 4-5.
-Mr. Rice stated the remainder that is deferred over the remainder of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a part of the 2024 - 2028 TDSIC Plan would be recovered as a
+Mr. Rice stated the remainder that is deferred over the remainder of the 2024 - 2028 TDSIC Plan would be recovered as a part of the general rate case after the one to be filed later this year.
+Id. at 5.

 Ms. Behme testified that CEI South proposes to defer depreciation expense on the capital investments in the TDSIC Plan, from their in-service dates until the date TDSIC rates are effective.
 She stated commencing on the date the projects are placed in service, the depreciation expense will be charged to FERC Account 403, Depreciation Expense, with a corresponding credit to FERC Account 108, Accumulated Provision for Depreciation of Electric Utility Plant.
 Pet.
 Ex.
 6 at 6.
 Concurrently, Ms. Behme said the deferral of depreciation would be recorded as a charge to FERC Account 182.3, Other Regulatory Assets, and a credit for FERC Account 407.4, Regulatory Credits, until such point as the assets will be included in the TDSIC and recovered through rates.
 Ms. Behme testified that the proposed accounting for the deferral of depreciation is in accordance with GAAP and, specifically, Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 980.
 ASC 980 specifies that an entity shall capitalize all or part of an incurred cost that would otherwise be charged to expense if it is probable that future revenue in an amount at least equal to the capitalized cost will result from inclusion of that cost in allowable costs for rate-making purposes and the future revenue will be provided to permit recovery of the previously incurred cost.
 Id. at 7.